haozhen315/Benchmarking-Data-Driven-rainfall-runoff-modelling-across-54-natural-catchments-in-the-Yellow-River/README.md

 # Benchmarking data-driven rainfall-runoff modeling across 54 catchments in the Yellow River Basin: Overfitting, calibration length, dry frequency

+Code accompanying the DDM section of our paper:
+Jin J, Zhang Y, Hao Z, et al. Benchmarking data-driven rainfall-runoff modeling across 54 catchments in the Yellow River Basin: Overfitting, calibration length, dry frequency[J].
+Journal of Hydrology: Regional Studies, 2022, 42: 101119.

-The code used in the paper for benchmarking LSTM and CNN-LSTM on 54 Yellow River basins is provided here.
-Due to data distribution policy restrictions, the training data for all 54 basins are not available, and only sample inputs are provided here.
+Due to data distribution policy restrictions, the training data for all 54 basins are not available, only sample inputs are provided.